Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/introduction.rst

-Once a curve is created you can add new segments (in fact, new control points defining new segments), either by extruding, or placing new handles with :kbd:`Ctrl-LMB` clicks.
+Once a curve is created you can add new segments (in fact, new control points defining new segments), either by extruding, or placing new handles with :kbd:`Ctrl-LMB`.
 Each new segment is added to one end of the curve.
-A new segment will only be added if a single vertex, or handle, at one end of the curve is selected.
-If two or more control points are selected, a new Bézier closed curve is started.
+The Bézier curve can only be extend at the endpoints.
+:kbd:`Ctrl-LMB` on inner control points will make unconnected duplicates.

 .. _modeling-curves-subdivision: